Galapagos Islands Vacations: everything you should know before booking

 GALAPAGOS ISLANDS WEATHER

-We were there in November and we got quite a few unexpected showers and the sky was most of the time cloudy even though during the day it would clear up.
+We were there in November, and we got quite a few unexpected showers.
+The sky was cloudy primarily, even though during the day it would clear up.

-It was chilly and the water quite cold, at least for us.
+It was chilly, and the water was quite cold, at least for us.

-However, we were told by the locals that the week prior to our arrival was much warmer and mostly sunny.
+However, we were told by the locals that the week before we arrived was much warmer and mostly sunny.

-The fact is that because of the location right on the Equator and seasons are not clearly defined.
-Here below a general overview, but always be ready for exceptions.
+The fact is that because of the location right on the Equator, seasons are not clearly defined.
+Below is a general overview, but always be ready for exceptions.

 THE GALAPAGOS WEATHER FROM JUNE THROUGH DECEMBER

-This is supposed to be the cool and dry season where the sea tends to be choppier because of the Humboldt current, a cold current coming from Peru towards the Equator which is also responsible for cooling the marine air and consequently preventing the precipitations.
+This is supposed to be the cool and dry season where the sea tends to be choppier because of the Humboldt current, a cold current coming from Peru towards the Equator, which is also responsible for cooling the marine air and consequently preventing precipitation.

 THE GALAPAGOS WEATHER FROM JANUARY THROUGH MAY